-This coat is definitely not one-of-a-kind.
+This coat is definitely not One-of-a-Kind.
 There are going to be more than just a couple of these coats, because the company needs to fill an order minimum.
-The company also needs to use the thousands of square feet of shearling they have committed to purchase.
+The company also needs to use the thousands of square feet of the shearling they have committed to purchase.
 A coat like this takes between 80′ and 100 square feet, depending on the size range and size of the skins.
 With 2 colors offered and spread across a range of styles they can easily get to the 2500 square foot minimum (per color!) that I can’t touch at all without a nice distribution system and stores behind me.
 Their distribution abilities and the quantity discount they receive are just a couple of the fabulous benefits of production.
 When you are in production can also get custom hardware to use throughout a range of items.
 Whether it’s hundreds or thousands of pieces, there is magic in those numbers!
-At that scale it makes sense to spend a grand or more developing each style of custom hardware you need to cover your range.
+At that scale it makes sense to spend the grand or more developing each style of custom hardware you need to cover your range.
 So, just like the skins, the more you develop – the better your costs.

 If you wanted “custom” hardware from me – it would be MY hardware, in MY styles and in MY colors, with MY Logo, just like every other company.
 You would not have a choice.
 It’s sort of the opposite of what I want to offer my clients!
 (So, please don’t go there unless you have the budget required to develop a hand-made, small run of custom cast pieces – custom hardware in small quantities is basically jewelry!)